 FICTION WRITING: NARRATIVE AND CRAFT.
 A workshop and seminar in the discipline of writing fiction.
 Students study the techniques of shortstory writers, such as Anton Chekhov and Eudora Welty, to use as models in the writing of their own stories.
 Students are expected to produce analytical responses to the reading, study craft and technique, and produce substantial original work.
 Prerequisite: none.
 Offered: fall semester.

 ENGLISH 350.
 (3)

-INTERMEDIATE CREATIVE WRITING: POETRY.
-A workshop in the craft and art of writing poetry in today's literary and cultural landscape.
+POETRY WRITING: VOICE AND PRACTICE.
+A workshop and seminar in the art of writing poetry in today's literary and cultural landscape.
 Classes are a mix of open readings and criticism of student poems, reports on and analysis of readings from the class, and tutorials.
 Students are asked to compose a chapbook-length portfolio of their own poetry by the end of the semester.
-Prerequisite: English 250, or consent of the instructor.
+Prerequisite: none.
 Offered: spring semester.

 ENGLISH 352.
 (3)

-INTERMEDIATE CREATIVE WRITING: FICTION.
-A workshop in the craft of writing fiction in today’s literary and cultural landscape.
-Students move from brief assignments emphasizing the elements of fiction-description, point of view, character, and plot-to the writing of short stories.
+FICTION WRITING: VOICE AND PRACTICE.
+A workshop and seminar in the art of writing fiction in today’s literary and cultural landscape.
+Students move from brief assignments and readings emphasizing the elements of fiction—description, point of view, character, and plot—to the writing of short stories.
 Students are expected to produce analytical responses to the reading, study craft and technique, and produce significant original work.
 Prerequisite: none.
 Offered: spring semester.